 To save your file, select 'File' and 'Save As' and name your presentation.

 Then select 'File' and 'Exit'.
-This takes you back to the main screen.
+This takes you back to Presentation screen.

 My first presentation